evansbenj/2021_tad_ko_RNAseq/GeneOntology.md

 # Query seqs
 Make a header for each file.

-First add a bar `|` to the end of each line of a text file containing unique identifers to prevent extra matches:
+First add a bar `|` to the end of each line of a text file containing unique identifers to prevent extra matches (must be done on graham because does not work locally):
 `sed -i 's/$/\|/' ccdc_kallisto_edgeR.file`

-Also get rid of rows with only a '|' manually using emacs

 ```
 XBmRNA21528|